nickvu08/PokeApp/README.md

 # PokeApp
-Pokemon GO App that displays a minuscule PokeDex, Rocket Leader Counters, and Pokemon Type Counter Picker
+Pokemon GO App that displays a small scale PokeDex, Rocket Leader Counters, and Pokemon Type Counter Picker

 Decided to do this project because of myself playing Pokemon GO and also my family.
 It features a small scale Pokedex that JSON API calls from a online server to display Pokemon.